Myths About Suicide: Depression is a Sign of Weakness

 One of the biggest barriers to seeking help for ourselves and our children is thinking we will be judged, excluded, or viewed differently.
 The only way to change how we respond to those with depression is to challenge our assumptions about what depression really is and actually talk about it openly.
 Parents are role models for their children and when parents change the message about what it means to be depressed, they change the message for generations to come.
 Because it’s so important to look at depression differently, here’s how you can start:

 If someone is depressed, it takes tremendous strength to talk about it and get help.
 Increasing our acceptance and showing encouragement to those who take this step can go a long way.
 Support is crucial if you or a loved one is depressed or contemplating suicide.
 Please know that there is help.
 Depression is treatable and there are many effective treatment options that will meet needs.
-If you or your child need immediate help due to having suicidal thoughts, go to your local emergency room immediately, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or you can reach the Crisis Text Line by texting “START” to 741-741.
+If you or your child need immediate help due to having suicidal thoughts, call or text the 988 Suicide & Crisis Lifeline at 988.
+If there is an immediate safety concern, call 911 or go the nearest emergency room.

 For more information on Nationwide Children’s Hospital’s Behavioral Health services, click here or listen to our PediaCast.

 Melanie Fluellen is a LPCC with Nationwide Children’s Hospital Center for Suicide Prevention and Research.
 She has been with Nationwide Children's Hospital Behavioral Health for 9 years.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

 700 Children’s® features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.